-2️⃣ See the Different Property Types and How to Use Them to Structure Your Content
+2️⃣ Discover the Property Types and Their Use Cases

 Properties are the traits of an element type that can be used to classify, structure, visualize, and compare content.
 Learn more about the different options at hand.